musthahina/MachineLearning-Classification_Problem/README.md

 ## Preprocessing

 Loading the Data: The dataset is loaded using the load_breast_cancer() function from sklearn.datasets.\
-Handling Missing Values: There were no missing values in this dataset.\
+Handling Missing Values: While no missing values exist in this dataset, a check is performed for real-world readiness.\
+Duplicate Rows: Identify and remove duplicates (if any) to avoid bias in the model.\
+Removing Outliers: Outliers are detected using the IQR method and removed to improve model performance.\
+Skewness: Highly skewed features are transformed (e.g., using yeo-johnson).\
+Feature Selection: Highly correlated features are removed to prevent multicollinearity.\
 Feature Scaling: StandardScaler was used to scale the features.
 This step is necessary because many machine learning models (like SVM and k-NN) are sensitive to the scale of input features.\
 Train-Test Split: The data is split into training and testing sets (80% training, 20% testing).
 ## Classification Algorithms